davidgf/design-patterns-in-ruby/template_method.md

 We have a complex bit of code, but somewhere in the middle there is a bit that needs to vary.

 ## Solution
-The general idea of the Template Method pattern is to build an abstract base class with a skeletal method, which drives the bit of the processing that needs to vary by making calls to abstract methods, which are then supplied by the concrete subclasses.
-So, the abstract base class controls the higher-level processing and the sub-classes simply fill in the details.
+The general idea of the Template Method pattern is to build an abstract base class with a skeletal method, which drives the bit of processing that needs to vary by making calls to abstract methods, which are then supplied by the concrete subclasses.
+The abstract base class controls the higher-level processing and the sub-classes simply fill in the details.

 ## Example